 It is important to realize that video in marketing comes in many forms.
 You can show your video traditionally, such as with television advertising, and can incorporate the same video on a website.
 Therefore, it is easily assimilated into every aspect of your digital marketing campaign.
-73% of B2B marketers say that video positively impacts their ROI.
+Seventy-three percent of B2B marketers say that video positively impacts their ROI.
 First, at the beginning of a digital marketing campaign, you might only have your own videos to share on social media or display on your own website.
 Then after gaining some exposure, the ability to garner the benefits of User-Generated Content (UGC) is especially useful for a brand.
 A UGC video typically gets ten times the views than a video made by the brand itself.
 Also, 76% of people find UGC more influential than brand-created content.
 Similarly, the older sibling of UGC is Influencer Video.
 Social media influencers have massive followings, and a single mention can propel your brand into the public’s awareness.
 With the increase in awareness, of course, comes a much higher price tag — but it can be worth it with the right product and placement.
 The sky’s the limit.